A Bayesian factor analysis model for non-randomised staggered designs: Introduction

 This evaluation poses multiple challenges.
-First, this is a non-randomised intervention.
+First, this is a non-randomised intervention, implying that there is potential for confounding.
 Second, the intervention started at different time points across the ODNs (staggered adoption), which necessitates adjustment for temporal variations in treatment uptake and the outcome.
-Third, intervention start times were non-randomized, implying that there is potential for confounding.
-Fourth, the number of peers operating at each ODN and time point varied, resulting in different intervention intensities and potentially heterogeneous intervention effects.
-Fifth, our outcome of interest is an over-dispersed count outcome, which introduces modelling challenges.
-Sixth, the population of ODNs is small, which makes defining and estimating a meaningful estimand challenging, as discussed in more detail below.
+Third, the number of peers operating at each ODN and time point varied, resulting in different intervention intensities and potentially heterogeneous intervention effects.
+Fourth, our outcome of interest is an over-dispersed count outcome, which introduces modelling challenges.
+Fifth, there is only a small number of ODNs, which makes defining and estimating a meaningful estimand challenging, as discussed in more detail below.

 Non-randomised interventions with staggered adoption are typically evaluated using counterfactual imputation models \cite{liu_practical_2022}.
 These methods `impute' the outcomes that would have been observed in the post-intervention time periods had the intervention not occurred.
-To do this, they build a counterfactual prediction model using data from units -- in our application ODNs -- that are not exposed to the intervention and pre-intervention data from eventually treated units.
+To do this, they build a counterfactual prediction model using data from units -- in our application ODNs -- that are not exposed to the intervention and pre-intervention data from eventually exposed units.

-Counterfactual imputation approaches include synthetic control \cite{abadie_synthetic_2010, Brodersen2015, xu_generalized_2017}, and causal factor analysis models (or `causal matrix completion'; \cite{athey_matrix_2021, Pang2022, Nethery2023, samartsidis_bayesian_2023}), which account for potential confounding in different ways.
-For an overview of these methods and the assumptions they make see for example \cite{samartsidis_assessing_2019} or \cite{liu_practical_2022}.
-One disadvantage of counterfactual imputation models is that they discard part of the available information -- namely the post-intervention data of eventually treated units and intervention assignment -- from parameter estimation.
+Counterfactual imputation approaches include synthetic control \cite{abadie_synthetic_2010, brodersen_inferring_2015, xu_generalized_2017}, and causal factor analysis models (or `causal matrix completion'; \cite{athey_matrix_2021, pang_bayesian_2022, nethery_integrated_2023, samartsidis_bayesian_2024}), which account for the potential of both observed and unobserved confounding in different ways.
+For an overview of these methods and the assumptions they make see for example Samartsidis et al. \cite{samartsidis_assessing_2019} or Liu, Wang, and Xu \cite{liu_practical_2022}.
+One disadvantage of counterfactual imputation models is that they discard part of the available information -- namely the post-intervention data of eventually exposed units and intervention assignment -- from parameter estimation.
 In addition, existing methods are either not applicable to count data or unable to deal with non-binary interventions, both of which are essential features of our application.